Arielh7/armon-system-monitor/README.md

 - **Splash screen** - a brief startup screen when the program launches
 - **Live refresh** - updates every second (configurable)
-- **Clean terminal UI** - uses the alternate screen buffer so it doesn't pollute scrollback, and restores the terminal cleanly on Ctrl+C
+- **Clean terminal UI** - uses the alternate screen buffer so it doesn't pollute scrollback, restores the terminal cleanly on Ctrl+C, and uses an output buffer to avoid flicker between frames
 - **Command-line flags** - `--help`, `--version`, `--oneshot`, `--interval`

 ## Requirements